charlsagente/python-settings/README.md

  ## How to start

-Define a python module like settings.py in your project, the variable names must be Capital Letters (A-Z), example:
+Define a python module like settings.py in your project, the variable names must be in Capital Letters (A-Z), example:
 ```python
 # settings.py